The Palisades (Hudson River): Geology

-Franklyn Van Houten did trailblazing research on a rock formation known as the Newark Basin.
+Franklyn Van Houten completed groundbreaking research on a rock formation known as the Newark Basin.
 His discovery of a consistent geological pattern in which lake levels rose and fell is now known as the "Van Houten cycle".

 History

 The Palisades appear on the first European map of the New World, made by Gerardus Mercator in 1541 based on the description given him by Giovanni da Verrazzano, who suggested they look like a "fence of stakes".

-During the early stages of the American Revolution, British military Commander Lord Cornwallis landed a force of between 2,500 and 5,000 at Huyler's Landing on November 20, 1776.
-In an effort to ambush American General George Washington and crush the rebellion in the wake of the rebel's defeat in the Battle of Brooklyn and the Battle of Fort Washington, Cornwallis marched his men up the steep Palisades and southward through the Northern Valley.
+During the early stages of the American Revolution, British military commander Lord Cornwallis landed a force of between 2,500 and 5,000 at Huyler's Landing on November 20, 1776.
+In an effort to ambush American general George Washington and crush the rebellion in the wake of the rebels' defeat in the Battle of Long Island and the Battle of Fort Washington, Cornwallis marched his men up the steep Palisades and southward through the Northern Valley.
 Washington, stationed near Fort Lee, was alerted to the ambush effort by an unknown horseback patriot, remembered only as the Closter Rider, and successfully fled west through Englewood and over the Hackensack River, avoiding capture in what is remembered as Washington's Retreat.

 The Palisades were the site of 18 documented duels and probably many unrecorded ones in the years 1798–1845.
 The most famous is the Burr–Hamilton duel between Alexander Hamilton and Aaron Burr, which took place in a spot known as the Heights of Weehawken on July 11, 1804.

 An English visitor, Fanny Trollope, in her 1832 book Domestic Manners of the Americans, wrote of a park established at the Palisades by a Hoboken ferryboat entrepreneur at that time:

 It is hardly possible to imagine one of greater attraction; a broad belt of light underwood and flowering shrubs, studded at intervals with lofty forest trees, runs for two miles along a cliff which overhangs the matchless Hudson; sometimes it feathers the rocks down to its very margin, and at others leaves a pebbly shore, just rude enough to break the gentle waves, and make a music which mimics softly the loud chorus of the ocean.
 Through this beautiful little wood, a broad well gravelled terrace is led by every point which can exhibit the scenery to advantage; narrower and wilder paths diverge at intervals, some into the deeper shadow of the wood, and some shelving gradually to the pretty coves below.

 The price of entrance to this little Eden, is the six cents you pay at the ferry.

 After the Civil War, signs advertising patent medicines and other products covered the rock face in letters 20 ft high.